abelzhang115/abelzhang115/README.md

 * Class Load balancer
 * Network Load balancer (TCP)
 * Application Load Balancer (HTTP)

+By default, cross-zone load balancing is enabled for Application Load Balancer and disabled for Network Load Balancer

 ### Security Groups
 security groups are the fundational of network security in AWS as they control how traffic is allowd into or out of EC2 instances.